Gravastar: Gravastar anatomy

-In addition to the original thin shell formulation, gravastars with continuous pressure have been proposed.
+In addition to the original thin-shell formulation, gravastars with continuous pressure have been proposed.
 These objects must contain anisotropic stress.

-Externally, a gravastar appears similar to a black hole: It is visible by the high-energy radiation it emits while consuming matter, and by the Hawking radiation it creates.
+Externally, a gravastar appears similar to a black hole: it is visible by the high-energy radiation it emits while consuming matter, and by the Hawking radiation it creates.
 Astronomers search the sky for X-rays emitted by infalling matter to detect black holes.
 A gravastar would produce an identical signature.
-It is also possible, if the thin shell is transparent to radiation, that gravastars may be distinguished from ordinary black holes by different gravitational lensing properties as null geodesics may pass through.
+It is also possible, if the thin shell is transparent to radiation, that gravastars may be distinguished from ordinary black holes by different gravitational lensing properties, as luxons' paths may pass through.